AI Readiness Assessment Report: The Branded Deliverable That Qualifies Leads Without Pulling You Into Every Call

 How Audity Makes This Automatic

 Building a readiness assessment from scratch, scoring it, generating a branded PDF, and making it available as a self-serve tool for prospects is a significant amount of work.
-Most consultants don't have the time or technical skills to build this infrastructure.
+Most firms don't have the time or technical depth to build this infrastructure in-house, and the ones that improvise it from a stack of Claude skills end up with something only the founder can run.

-That's exactly what Audity's ReadyLinks feature set does.
-You configure your readiness assessment with your questions, your scoring criteria, and your branding.
-Audity generates a unique URL you can share anywhere.
+That's exactly what Audity's client intake links do.
+You configure your readiness assessment with your firm's questions, scoring criteria, and branding.
+Audity generates a unique URL your salespeople can share anywhere.
 Prospects complete the assessment on their own time and instantly receive a downloadable PDF with their readiness score, category breakdowns, mini-roadmap, role-based action plans, and suggested next steps.

-Every lead flows into your Audity lead dashboard with their scores and responses.
-You can see at a glance who's worth a call and who needs more nurturing.
-When you're ready to engage, you convert the lead directly into a full audit project with one click.
+Every lead flows into your firm's Audity lead dashboard with their scores and responses.
+Your sales team can see at a glance who's worth escalating to the lead consultant and who needs more nurturing.
+When the firm is ready to engage, you convert the lead directly into a full audit project with one click.

 The manual version of this process takes hours per prospect.
-With Audity, the ReadyLinks setup takes about 15 minutes once, and then it runs on its own.
+With Audity, the branded intake link setup takes about 15 minutes once, and then it runs on its own.
+You can see the full readiness assessment and report flow in the demo library.

 The Objection You'll Hear (And How to Handle It)

-"Why would I give away a readiness assessment for free?
-That's part of what I charge for."
+"Why would we give away a readiness assessment for free?
+That's part of what we charge for."

 This comes up constantly.
 Here's the reframe: the readiness assessment isn't the audit.
-It's the diagnostic that proves the audit is necessary.
+It's the diagnostic that proves the audit is necessary, and the qualification step that keeps your lead consultant off unqualified discovery calls.

 Think about it like a doctor's office.
 The intake questionnaire and vital signs check aren't the diagnosis.
 They're what demonstrates you need the diagnosis.
 No patient walks out after getting their blood pressure reading and says "great, I'm all set."

 The readiness score creates the gap.
 "You scored 47 out of 100.
 Here are your three biggest risk areas."
-That gap is what drives the premium engagement conversation.
-You're not giving away the work.
-You're creating demand for it.
+That gap is what drives the premium engagement conversation when your lead consultant finally joins the call.

 There's also a stronger business case for the prospect's long-term outcomes.
 Most AI implementation failures trace back to a skipped diagnostic.
 CIO Dive's reporting on S&P Global's Voice of the Enterprise survey shows the share of companies abandoning most of their AI initiatives jumped to 42% in 2025, up from 17% the year before.
 The teams that built before understanding readiness ended up reworking or scrapping what they built.
-The readiness score is the insurance policy against that outcome, and the client who pushes back on the diagnostic is the one most likely to need it.
+The readiness score is the insurance policy against that outcome.

 But What About "Assessments Just Delay Progress"?

 Charlene Li wrote a strong critique of readiness assessments, arguing they "don't eliminate risk" and "just delay progress."
-And she's right, about a specific type of assessment: the kind that produces an 80-page report, takes six weeks, and exists as a gate before real work begins.
+She's right about a specific type of assessment: the kind that produces an 80-page report, takes six weeks, and exists as a gate before real work begins.

 That's not what this is.

-The consultants who use readiness reports as gatekeeping tools ("you need to score 80 before we start") are the ones Charlene Li is right to criticize.
+The firms that use readiness reports as gatekeeping tools ("you need to score 80 before we start") are the ones Charlene Li is right to criticize.
 The Audity readiness report isn't a gate.
-It's the first deliverable.
-The consultant who delivers it has already started the engagement.
+It's the first deliverable and a qualifier for your sales team.
 The credit-back mechanic makes the assessment financially continuous with the full audit.
 And the mini-roadmap inside the report specifies what to build next.
 It's not "you're not ready."
 It's "here's the sequence."

 Frequently Asked Questions